Sheet-covered shapes loomed like ghosts in the dim light.

 But she wasn’t one to look a gift horse in the mouth.

 When she’d gotten the call from the attorney saying she needed to be present for the reading of Elizabeth Sloan’s will, she’d been pleased but not surprised.
-She’d met the woman only a handful of times, when she’d participated in the services her church held at Mrs. Sloan’s nursing home.
-But learning she’d been named in the will hadn’t been a surprise.
-In the two years since opening Peace House, Tia had benefited from several fundraisers organized by the citizens of Harmony Grove and been the recipient of a couple of United Way grants.
+She’d met the woman only a handful of times, when she’d participated in the services her church had held at Mrs. Sloan’s adult living facility.
+In the three years since opening her emergency abuse shelter, Peace House, Tia had benefited from numerous fundraisers organized by the citizens of Harmony Grove and been the recipient of several grants.

 She’d gone to the lawyer’s office expecting to be ushered into a conference room with family members and possibly representatives from some other charities to receive a small cash donation.
-Instead, she’d sat alone with the attorney and learned she was the sole heir to the estate, except for an absentee grandson.
-He would inherit all the personal effects inside the house except for the furniture, on one condition: That he could be located within six months of her death.
+Instead, she’d sat alone with the attorney and learned that she was the primary heir to the estate.
+A son, George, would inherit ten dollars, and a grandson, Jason, would receive the personal effects inside the house, if he could be located within six months of her death.

 Instead, the landscape looked as if someone had come in with a bush hog every few months and mowed down thigh-high growth.
 It was currently overdue.

 Ten minutes ago, she’d stepped from her car onto the cracked concrete drive, then made her way up the front walk, an unruly blend of weeds and grass encroaching from both sides.
-She’d been cautious, actually jumpy.
+She’d been nervous.
 There’d been too good of a chance of running into a snake.
 Or two.
 Central Florida rarely got cold enough to slow down the creepy-crawlies, even in early December.

 She let the drape fall and moved away from the window.
 The yard had a lot of potential, just like the house.
 It was large, with plenty of room for outdoor living, places where tormented souls could find serenity.
 That potential was what she’d focus on—the end result.
 Not all the work it would take to get there.